skmochi/gsidecar/README.md

-# agones-gameserver-sidecar
+# agones-sidecar
-A container for healthcheck, lifetime check and deschedule AgonesSDKServer
+A container for healthcheck, lifetime check and deschedule AgonesSDKServer.
+This works as a sidecar of GameServer.

-## Get image
+## Get image from DockerHub
 https://hub.docker.com/repository/docker/skmochi/agones-sidecar/tags?page=1&ordering=last_updated

 ## Environment value